AalbatrossGuy/AalbatrossGuy/README.md

 I am currently 18 years old and am interested in making my career in software development and/or Cloud Computing.
 I have been programming since I was 13 and have learnt quite a few languages and tech stacks over the years and I'm proficient in most of them.
 I code because computer and programming are my first love and I have no intention of dropping it anytime.
 If my contribution graph is empty, it doesn't mean I'm slacking off, it just means that I'm contributing to private repos 😌

 → I'm based in Asia. <br>
-→ I'm currently working on an e-commerce website. <br>
+→ I'm currently working on [Pistony - A Python Wrapper for Engineer Man's Piston](https://github.com/AalbatrossGuy/Pistony). <br>
 → I'm learning the French Language (A2) and learning about [RAG](https://www.ibm.com/think/topics/retrieval-augmented-generation). <br>
 → Hit me up for any collaborative projects. <br>
 → Addicted to music and water. <br>